 If there are, make sure you get them paid or posted.
 You clearly won't get it done while you're away, and there's no reason to come home to a reminder fee.

 Once you have ticked it off your travel checklist, you also have a better overview of what you have available - and less hassle to get home to.

 Take care of your plants

-If you have animals, then you probably remember to find someone who will look after them while you are on holiday - but does the same apply to your plants?
-Be sure to find one that can take care of your plants so they do not die while you are away.
-You can possibly pay your neighbor with the banana cake you were going to bake anyway.
+If you have animals, you probably remember to find someone to look after them while you're on holiday - but does the same apply to your plants?

-If you have regular appointments for cleaning, babysitting or anything else, make sure they know you are traveling.
-Then they do not come to visit in vain - it's good style.
-The same goes for newspaper subscriptions - remember to put it on pause, then you also save money.
+If you have fixed appointments for cleaning, babysitting or other things, make sure they know you're away.
+Then they won't come to visit in vain - it's good style.

 Put a timer on yours lily and a cross on your travel checklist